-This department provides advice to government on issues about the federal courts, including:
+We provide advice to government on issues about the federal courts.
+These include:

 - the conferral of jurisdiction on courts and related issues

 - the role, structure and administration of the federal courts

 - court operations and resources

 - matters arising under legislation relating to federal courts and judiciary